 The Financial Advisory Committee manages the distribution of most school funds and additional grants.

 The Governing Council, Parents & Friends and SRC raise money for a variety of school projects.

-Rural and Isolated Index funding provides some support to overcome isolation through distance.
+The Rural and Isolated funding provides monies to overcome isolation through distance.